 Several years ago, my boys and I started a tradition of going down to the Philadelphia Thanksgiving Day parade.
 We were fortunate enough to live less than a mile from the parade route, which made it that much easier to attend.
 Now, however, we are about 1,500 miles from the Philadelphia parade, living in Texas.

-Our older son, Nathan, returned home from his first few months away at college last night, making this the first time since mid-August that we all have been together.
+Our older son, Nathan, rnow a sophomore in college, returned home the other night, making this the first time since mid-August that we all have been together.
 For that, of course, we are all thankful.
 Speaking of which, as I have done for the past few years, I’d like to use this space to express why I am particularly thankful this Thanksgiving Day.

 There are far too many people to thank (particularly given a rapidly failing memory), but I wanted to point out a few: